TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 14/John 14.24.md

 ---

-He that loveth me not keepeth not my words: and the word which ye hear is not mine, but the Father's who sent me.
+He who doesn't love me doesn't keep my words.
+The word which you hear isn't mine, but the Father's who sent me.